keheintz/keheintz.github.io/_pages/research.md

 gamma-ray bursts ([GRBs](grbs.md)), electromagnetic counterparts to gravitational wave sources ([kilonovae](kilonovae.md)), and [quasars](quasars.md).
-These cosmic light houses are powerful probes of the interstellar and intergalactic gas in and beyond galaxies in the line of sight, where I have been particularly interested in damped Lyman-α absorbers ([DLAs](dlas.md)).
+These cosmic lighthouses are powerful probes of the interstellar and intergalactic gas in and beyond galaxies in the line of sight, where I have been particularly interested in damped Lyman-α absorbers ([DLAs](dlas.md)).